-Extensive data collection and analyses have been described in detail within the MEP Technical Report.
-Those data were used by SMAST to assess the loading capacity of each sub-embayment.
+Extensive data collection and analyses have been described in detail in the MEP Technical Report.
+Those data were used by SMAST to assess the loading capacity of each embayment.
 Physical (Chapter V), chemical and biological (Chapters IV, VII, and VIII) data were collected and evaluated.
 The primary water quality objective was represented by conditions that:

-- 1) Restore the natural distribution of eelgrass because it provides valuable habitat for shellfish and finfish - 2) Prevent algal blooms - 3) Protect benthic communities from impairment or loss - 4) Maintain dissolved oxygen concentrations that are protective of the estuarine communities.
+- 1) restore the natural distribution of eelgrass because it provides valuable habitat for shellfish and finfish - 2) prevent algal blooms - 3) protect benthic communities from impairment or loss - 4) maintain dissolved oxygen concentrations that are protective of the estuarine communities.